 Self-Esteem From Day One!

-Self-esteem, unfortunately, is not taught to all children from day one.
+Unfortunately, self-esteem is not taught to all children from day one.
 Some children are taught unconsciously that they are not enough.

-Self-esteem is confidence in one’s worth and abilities.
-Respect for oneself.
+Self-esteem is confidence in one’s worth and abilities—respect for oneself.

 Confidence